innolitics/rdm/rdm/init_files/documents/software_plan.md

 ### Server Python Dependencies

 The backend server's Python dependencies will be pinned in `server/requirements.txt`.
-To add a dependency, first add the pinned version to `server/requirements.in`.
-Next, run `pip-sync requirements.in > requirements.txt` within the docker to pin the secondary dependencies.

-### RDM Dependencies

-The system dependencies used to generate the regulatory documents are pinned in `regulatory/Dockerfile`.
-Changes in these dependencies are low risk since problems in the document creation process will be easily caught by reviewing the generated PDFs.

 ### Frontend Compilation Dependencies